danielmsimuko/02-ansible/nodes-setup-ex.md

 Number of key(s) added: 1
 ```
 7. Connect to DBServer1 and continue process
 ```
 `# ssh-copy-id ansible@DBServer1`
 Number of key(s) added: 1
 ```
 8. Connect to AdminServer1 and finish process
 ```
 `# ssh-copy-id ansible@DAdminServer1`
 Number of key(s) added: 1
 ```

-9. Try to ping the servers
+9. Try to ping the servers and read JSON output

 `# ansible all -m ping --become`

-Read JSON output
+Output:
 ```
 WebServer1 | FAILED! => {
     "msg": "Missing sudo password"